kindelia/Kindelia/WHITEPAPER.md

 Kindelia, but it will not be *part* of the network, nor coupled to Kindelia's protocol in any way, as things should be.
-Since Kindelia shouldn't require high maintainance costs, that asset that will be used mostly to fund the development of HVM and its next-gen parallel compilers and processors.
+Since Kindelia shouldn't require high maintainance costs, that asset that will be used mostly to fund the development of the HVM, and its next-gen parallel compilers and processors.

 Examples
 ========